🌿 What Is Thuthi Leaf (Indian Mallow) and its Benefits?

 We’ve also written about how Keelanelli (Keezhanelli) helped my uncle got cured naturally cured from jaundice — read that story here.

-During a family gathering in Mumbai, my mom came to know that my uncle had been experiencing bleeding during motion.
+During a family gathering in Mumbai, my mom learned that my uncle had been experiencing bleeding during motion, a distressing symptom of piles.

 Where to Find Thuthi Leaf Plant